Skip to main content

 (d) An accurate summary of the information.

-(1) All eligibility factors required to establish initial and continuing eligibility and items subject to change shall be verified at the time of application, reapplication and when a change in circumstances occurs in the assistance group.
+(1) All eligibility factors necessary to establish initial and continuing eligibility and items subject to change is to be verified at the time of application, reapplication and when a change in circumstances occurs in the assistance group.
 A change in circumstances includes the discovery of a discrepancy in income and a change in income amounts.

-(2) All income of a member of the assistance group and any person whose income affects the assistance group must be verified.
+(2) All income of a member of the assistance group and any person whose income affects the assistance group are to be verified.

 (C) What happens when verifications are not received?